Aljamain Sterling looks back on school struggles and forward to UFC 280

 “Thank God, I came out on the right side of that decision,” he tells The Independent.
 “I thought I was comfortably up.
 In a sense I coasted, so that I took less damage.
 I could have made it more of a ‘fight’, and people can say whatever they want about mentality; that’s very fair, but why take a risk that I don’t need to take and put myself in harm’s way?
 He pretty much has a gun, and I’d just be giving him more bullets to keep taking shots at me.”

-Yet Sterling did not feel he needed that result to legitimise his status as champion.
+Sterling, however, did not feel he needed that result to legitimise his status as champion.

 “I feel like I’ve been the champ since I beat Sandhagen back in 2020,” he says, recalling his emphatic, early submission of the American.
 “Everything I’ve gotten in life, I have earned with super hard work, man.
-If they can’t relate to that or respect that, they must be trust-fund babies or something.
+If people can’t relate to that or respect that, they must be trust-fund babies or something.
 So, it sucks to suck.
 At the end of the day, you reap what you sow, you play the hands that you’re dealt.”

 That is something Sterling has put into practice ever since he was young, when he dreamed of basketball courts rather than cages.